 Determining sensor orientation

-A Matlab extension for Scream! lets you easily determine the exact orientation of a sensor relative to a surface reference sensor, which can be installed on an accurately-surveyed N/S line.
+A Matlab extension for Scream! lets you easily determine the exact orientation of a sensor relative to a surface reference sensor, which can be installed on an accurately-surveyed North/South line.

 Signals received by the N/S component of the reference sensor are correlated with those received at the N/S and E/W components of the sensor being studied, after different amounts of mathematical rotation.
 The highest correlation will occur when the N/S component of the reference sensor matches the rotated N/S component of the borehole sensor.

-Once you know the deviation of the borehole components from the compass points, you can instruct the digitiser to rotate the signals algorithmically.
+Once you know the deviation of the borehole components from the correct orientation, you can instruct the digitiser to rotate the signals algorithmically.

 Installing the Scream! extension

-The Relative Orientation extension is supplied in the standard Windows distribution of Scream!
-4.2 and later.
+The Relative Orientation extension is supplied in the standard distribution of Scream!.

 Installing the reference instrument

 To measure the orientation of a sensor, you will need a second instrument which is known to point precisely North.
-It should be located on a solid surface as close to the other instrument as possible.
-Most boreholes are constructed with a concrete base around the top of the borehole.
-If this is present, we recommend installing the reference sensor there.
+For best results, use an instrument with a response identical to ro, at least, similar to the borehole instrument.
+The instrument should be located on a solid surface as close to the other instrument as possible.
+Most boreholes are constructed with a concrete base around the top of the borehole; If this is present, we recommend installing the reference sensor there.

-Ideally, the two sensors will be directly connected to the same 6-channel digitiser.
-If you are using separate digitisers, you will need to ensure they are exactly synchronized.
-This can be done by connecting GPS receivers to both digitisers and waiting for the control system of each one to settle.
-This process takes at least 12 hours.
+Ideally, the two sensors should be directly connected to the same 6-channel digitiser.
+If you are using separate digitisers, you will need to ensure they are exactly synchronised.
+This can be done by connecting GNSS receivers to both digitisers and waiting for the control system of each one to settle.
+This process takes at least twelve hours.

 Measuring the orientation

-If you get an error, make sure the streams are in the right order in the WaveView window.
-If you still have problems, you may have selected too few data points for it to be confident about the orientation; you should try again with a larger selection, or when more data are available.
+If you see a different error message, make sure that the streams are in the correct order in the WaveView window.
+If you still have problems, you may have selected too few data points for it to be confident about the orientation; you should try again with a larger selection.

-The two-stage algorithm rotates the N/S and E/W components of the sensor being tested in small steps.It measures first the amplitude similarity, and then the coherence between this new N/S component and the reference N/S component, for a number of rotation angles.
+The two-stage algorithm rotates the N/S and E/W components of the sensor being tested in small steps.It measures first the amplitude similarity, and then the coherence between the virtual (rotated) N/S component and the reference N/S component, for a number of rotation angles.

 The peak of the coherence curve (upper graph) therefore corresponds to the angle of rotation which best matched the reference component.
 This angle is shown in the title bar, together with an estimated error.